2018 Bangladesh quota reform movement: 3 July

 Guardians and teachers of students, rights activists, and eminent citizens scheduled to hold a rally protest the continued attacks, torture and arrest of quota reform activists in front of the Jatiya Press Club at 4:00pm under the banner of "Udbigno Obhibhabok O Nagorik” (worried guardians and citizens).
 But Police barred demonstrators from holding the event claiming that they did not allow the programme as the demonstrators did not have the permission.
 When the demonstrators tried to assemble, Azimul Haque, additional deputy commissioner of police (Ramna Division), commanded his men to arrest whoever tries to take position there.

-On the same day, Faruk Hassan was shown arrested in a police assault case of Shahbagh police station.
+On the same day, Faruk Hassan was shown arrested in a police assault case of Shahbag police station.

 12 July

 While addressing the parliament on 12 July 2018 Prime Minister Sheikh Hasina said that it is impossible to reform the freedom fighters' quota in public jobs because of a High Court verdict.